ImperialCollegeLondon/EvoSim/src/evosim/autoconf.rst

 it is present.
 Only those types understood by ``omegaconf`` are supported.
 Functions with keywords arguments expecting more complicated types can be wrapped for the registry into a function with simpler types.
 Eventually, this limitation is due to `omegaconf`'s ability to transform text loaded from a yaml file into a python object.
-For simple cases, it is also possible to provide a docstring to the ``registry``.
-The types of the arguments will be gathered from there, if provided:

-.. testcode:: autoconf

-    @registry(
-        docs="""A registered funtion with modified types.

-        Args:
-            args0 (Text): a description.
-        """
-    )
-    def modified_types(args0: int = 5) :
-        """Docstring could also go here.
-But docs argument takes priority.""" return args0

-    function = registry.factory("modified_types")
-    assert function() == "5"
-    assert not (function() == 5)
+Also, see :ref:`Overriding docstrings and argument types`.

 Sometimes we require instantiating more complex functions.
 This is where factory functions come in.
 Factory functions are not returned directly, instead they are called